 - What is the color of the sample?
 Compare it with other known pigments or pigments in your collection, such as French Gold Ochre.

-You will want to also include color swatches made from the earth pigment in the paint medium you intend to use it.
-In future articles in this series we will describe how to make these tests or perform these evaluations.
+You will also want to include color swatches made from the earth pigment in the paint medium you intend to use.
+In future articles in this series, we will describe how to make these tests or perform these evaluations.

 - Tinting strength

 - Grades: Particle size at various stages in the grinding process

 - Was the sample easy or difficult to prepare?

 - Do you want more of this earth color?

 - Where will this pigment be useful?
 (Painters might note what elements of an icon are best suited for this pigment, i.e., mountains, garments, flesh, or whatever part of the icon you think it is suited.)